Alina Szapocznikow: Death

 In 1968, the artist was diagnosed with breast cancer.
 Much of her work after her diagnosis, revolved around her inevitable death and the traumas she endured throughout her life.
 That same year Szapocznikow started making her "tumor" sculptures using resin, gauze, crumpled newspapers and photographs.
 Through casts of the human body, the artist intended to preserve the impermanence of the body as a source of pain, trauma and truth.
 Her choice of using photographs of herself and of friends in forms of synthetic resin calls upon the processes of sculpture and photography as grave diggers and carriers of melancholy.
 One of the last works that Szapocznikow worked on was a purely conceptual project.
 Encouraged by Pierre Restany, she explored a design that would celebrate and beautify the region of Vesuvius.
 A paradoxical production, it involved not the crown of Vesuvius but the inside of the crater itself.
 There was to be a skating rink – inviting skaters to waltz to On the Hills of Manchuria, lighting, ski-lifts, and artificial snow.
 The design can be described as "the gesture of someone who, in challenging nature, subjugates and enchants it" and the "triviality and the playful character of that gesture."
-The artists herself comments on the inevitability of the end with the conceptual project: "If one day during a figure skating competition some Peggy Fleming of the time executes her program in the frozen crater and if we, the spectators, amazed by her wonderful and frivolous pirouettes, are surprised by a sudden eruption of lava and become petrified for ever, like the inhabitants of Pompeii, then the triumph of the moment and of the force of transition will be complete.
+The artist herself comments on the inevitability of the end with the conceptual project: "If one day during a figure skating competition some Peggy Fleming of the time executes her program in the frozen crater and if we, the spectators, amazed by her wonderful and frivolous pirouettes, are surprised by a sudden eruption of lava and become petrified for ever, like the inhabitants of Pompeii, then the triumph of the moment and of the force of transition will be complete.
 And such a fleeting moment and such a transitory instant are the only symbol of our earthy passage."Alina Szapocznikow died March 2 in Praz-Coutant due to the last phase of her illness, bone cancer and advancing paralysis.

 Reception

 After the artist's death, Alina Szapocznikow's work was organized into a number of shows.
 In 1975, the posthumous reception of her work reached its peak where her work was shown extensively throughout Poland, lengthy articles and essays were also written.
 In the late 1970s and 80s, her work was shown in group exhibitions, but not in many solo exhibitions.
-In recent years, Alina Szapocznikw has been "rediscovered" by the public and major museums have organized shows including the Museum of Modern Art in New York.
+In recent years, Alina Szapocznikow has been "rediscovered" by the public and major museums have organized shows including the Museum of Modern Art in New York.